No Products in the Cart

 Ratings: 4.3/5

-Yes, it is.
+Yes, it absolutely is.
 Glass feeding bottles are 100% toxin-free, which makes them better than plastic bottles.
-Other benefits include ease of cleaning and sterilising.
+This is because glass bottles do not have any of the toxins like BPA, BPS or phthalates.
+There are many other benefits including ease of cleaning and sterilising.
 Most glass bottles are scratch-resistant and odourless, which also makes them a better alternative to plastic.
+A glass feeding bottle is a safe and healthier alternative, beneficial in the long run.

 For sterilising glass feeding bottles, you need to follow these steps: